 Let’s leverage the broader concept of cash flow – it has 2 categories – money in and money out.

-If you’re a salaried person, your major sources that contribute to your money in is your salary.
-Let’s say you make $5,000 a month, on gross basis.
+If you’re a salaried person, your main sources that contribute to your Money IN is your salary.
+Let’s say you make $5,000 a month, on a gross basis.

 - federal and state taxes